C. C. Lee: Saitama Seibu Lions

 On November 20, 2015, the Indians sold Lee's contract to the Saitama Seibu Lions of Nippon Professional Baseball.

-On November 8, 2016, he became free agent.
+On November 8, 2016, he became a free agent.

 Colorado Rockies

-After the 2016 season, he signed a minor league contract with the Colorado Rockies, that includes an invitation to 2017 spring training.
+On December 23, 2016, Lee signed a minor league contract with the Colorado Rockies that included an invitation to 2017 spring training.
+In 27 appearances for the Triple-A Albuquerque Isotopes, Lee registered a 5.54 ERA with 53 strikeouts in 37 1/3 innings pitched.
+He elected free agency following the season on November 6.

 Los Angeles Dodgers

-He elected free agency on November 6, 2017 and signed a minor league contract with the Los Angeles Dodgers.
-On June 1, 2018, Lee exercised an opt-out clause in his contract in order to return to his home country of Taiwan and declare himself eligible for the 2018 Chinese Professional Baseball League (CPBL) draft.
+On January 1, 2018, Lee signed a minor league contract with the Los Angeles Dodgers organization.
+In 22 appearances for the Triple-A Oklahoma City Dodgers, Lee had a 3.91 ERA with 41 strikeouts in 25 1/3 innings pitched.
+On June 1, Lee exercised an opt-out clause in his contract in order to return to his home country of Taiwan and declare himself eligible for the 2018 Chinese Professional Baseball League (CPBL) draft.

 Chinatrust / CTBC Brothers

 Lee was selected first overall in the 2018 CPBL draft by the CTBC Brothers, and on July 10, 2018, signed to a 3.5 year deal with an annual salary of $248,000 USD plus $34,000 USD per season in incentives.

+On May 3, 2023, Lee suffered a broken collarbone after being involved in a traffic collision, and later underwent successful surgery.
+He only made 11 appearances on the year, and struggled to a 6.75 ERA over 8 innings.
+Lee made 42 appearances out of the bullpen for the Brothers in 2024, compiling a 3–1 record and 4.70 ERA with 27 strikeouts across 38 1/3 innings pitched.
+With the Brothers, Lee won the 2024 Taiwan Series.

 International career

-He was selected for Chinese Taipei national baseball team at the 2006 Intercontinental Cup, 2006 Asian Games, 2008 Summer Olympics and 2009 World Baseball Classic.
+Lee was selected for Chinese Taipei national baseball team at the 2006 Intercontinental Cup, 2006 Asian Games, 2008 Summer Olympics, and 2009 World Baseball Classic.